nineties/planck/README.rst

 which aims to bootstrap a high-level language processor starting from hand-written machine language without relying on any existing programming languages or libraries.
 But the specification of VM and IR are designed to be independent of PlanckForth.
-So this system can be implemented in other languages and bytecodes have portable format.
+So this system can be implemented in other languages and bytecodes have a portable format.

 Also, this project started with the idea of what would happen if we combined `Rust <https://www.rust-lang.org/>`_'s type system with `LLVM <https://llvm.org>`_'s concepts.